ezbot-ai/docs/docs/03-get-started/04-project-setup.md

 ## Create a Project

-After [signing up, creating an organization, and starting a subscription](./02-sign-up.md), your next step is to create a project.

 Each **organization** can have multiple **projects**. **Projects** contain **variables**, **variations**, **attributes**, and **settings** like the **holdback percentage**.
 Projects help organize your data within a specific scope, separate from other data.
 For best results with ezbot, use as few projects as possible.

 ## Holdback Percentage